jina-ai/fastapi-serve/docs/rate_limit/README.md

 fastapi-serve deploy jcloud main:app --secrets .env
 ```

-Let's look at an example of how to use an external redis instance for rate limiting endpoints.
+Let's look at an example of how to use an external Redis instance for rate-limiting endpoints.

 ### 🚦 Deploy a FastAPI app with redis based rate-limiting